BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 {{ figure("bunny-dns-setup-apex-cname.png", height=813, enlarge=true, caption="Adding a CNAME record for the apex of the domain") }}

-> [!INFO]
+{% from "macros/callout.html" import callout %}
+{% call callout("info") %}
-> Back in my day, we couldn't use CNAME records for the domain apex, as per [RFC 1537] (which
-> celebrated its 30th birthday in February).
-These days the kids are ignoring RFCs and [doing
-> whatever they want], where "whatever they want" means flattening the CNAME records into an A
+Back in my day, we couldn't use CNAME records for the domain apex, as per [RFC 1537] (which celebrated its 30th birthday in February).
+These days the kids are ignoring RFCs and [doing whatever they want], where "whatever they want" means flattening the CNAME records into an A record.

-> record.
->
-> This is a silly feature, and custom behaviour that should not be encouraged.
-But it's also really
-> convenient, so I'm going to try and fit in.
+This is a silly feature, and custom behaviour that should not be encouraged.
+But it's also really convenient, so I'm going to try and fit in.
+{% endcall %}

 With the DNS record in place, I returned to the CDN admin page and clicked _Verify and Activate SSL_.
 After a brief pause, Bunny confirmed that the certificate was now in place, and I could see